We were off to Osaka today.

 There can't be enough Steins;gate art - or should I say, huke?

 Felt like I was in a mini version of Akihabara.
 Huge posters everywhere but a lot less busy.
 K-Books was closed for spring holidays unfortunately.

 Think people around Den Den Town seem to be more uptight about people taking photos in public...
 We got told off by about 3 different store owners for taking photos of their store fronts.
 Never happened back in Tokyo, Akihabara =/

-Dropped into one of the buildings and the first few floors were owned by Animate.
-All sorts of Anime/Manga merchandise around including Ninja Rantarou, one of my childhood memories.
+Dropped into one of the buildings and the first few floors were owned by Animate which is a chain department store that specialised in all sorts of Anime/Manga merchandise around including Ninja Rantarou, one of my childhood memories.
 Watched in Cantonese dubbed ^^